TWBug/GoldCardHenge/content/legal/privacy.en.md

 ## 11. Sending Messages

 Please keep your password safe and do not give it to anyone.
 After you log in to the Website to complete each assignment, please be sure to log out of your account.
 If you share a computer with someone else or use a public computer, please be sure to close the browser window in case of someone logging in with your account.
-Using incognito Brower is recommended in order to prevent others logging into your account.
+Using incognito Browser is recommended in order to prevent others logging into your account.

 ## 12. Governing Law and Jurisdiction

 All disputes resulting from this Privacy Policy and the use of this Website shall be resolved pursuant to the laws of the Republic of China, without reference to its conflict of law provisions.
-You agree that all litigations under this Privacy Policy shall be brought in the Taipei District Court of Taiwan.
+You agree that all litigation under this Privacy Policy shall be brought in the Taipei District Court of Taiwan.

 ## 13. Contact Us